mlange-42/chrono-photo/docs/options.md

 #### `--background`

+_Optional, used with `--mode outlier` only._

-_Optional._ Background color selection mode.
+Background color selection mode.
 Determines how selection between non-outlier colors is performed.

 * `random`: Use a randomly selected pixel value, selected among all non-outlier images.
 The default value, but may result in a noisy image.
 * `first`: Use the pixel value from the first non-outlier image.